dtettarasar/shell-scripting/README.md

 # shell-scripting

-Some exercice done to practice Shell Scripting.
+Some exercices done to practice Shell Scripting.
 Those exercices are from the website https://www.learnshell.org/

-Below are the description for each exercice.
+Below are the descriptions for each exercice.
 You'll find my solution in this repos.

 ## Loops